jyng/jyng.github.io/_posts/2017-03-21-food-challenge.md

 - We had a hidden affordance in the graph UI.
 There is no perceivable information for a user to act upon (The graphs numbers were meaningless to a user).
 - The gauge's relationship with their food selection was ambiguous

-### Incorporating Feedback
+## Solution

 My product manager suggested that showing the weekday a user has completed would help solve our affordance issue.
 I volunteered to implement it as the engineers were busy solving a large back-end issue.
 While building the Weekday UI, I reasoned that we move the graph into a results view.
 A graph at the end of flow would have more value for users.

 In the food view, after a user finishes food input flow, they are brought back to the dashboard.
-We felt that this experience created a dead-end without enough incentive for the user to return.

 {{end_block}}

 {{image-two}}